mpluess/music-transcription/README.md

 - Tempo detection
 - Mapping of onset times to discrete notes in measures
 - GP5 export

+Also offers functionality to compare GP5 files and convert MIDI files to GP5.

 ## Installation
 This is currently only tested for Windows 10, but other platforms should work as well.